-Welcome to my weekly newsletter, Age of Invention, on the causes of the British Industrial Revolution and the history of innovation.
+You’re reading my newsletter, Age of Invention, on the causes of the British Industrial Revolution and the history of innovation.
+It currently goes out to over 5,600 people.
 You can subscribe here: